 Hyman has been spelled many different ways, including Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Hyam, Hyams, Hygham, Hyham, Higham, Highams and many more.

-Another 123 words (9 lines of text) are included under the topic Early Hyman Notables in all our PDF Extended History products and printed products wherever possible.
+Another 35 words (2 lines of text) are included under the topic Early Hyman Notables in all our PDF Extended History products and printed products wherever possible.

 Hyman Settlers in United States in the 18th Century